ImgBotApp/InternetNL/detail/web/ipv6/web-reach/verdict/bad_en.md

-One or more web servers of you with an IPv6 address are *not* reachable over IPv6.
+At least one of your web servers with an IPv6 address is *not* reachable over IPv6.